ClaraRLolck/MetaMDPython/README.md

 # MetaMDPython

-`metaMD` runs molecular-dynamics-based metadynamics searches for reactions from a SMILES input.
+`MetaMDPython` runs molecular-dynamics-based metadynamics searches for reactions from a SMILES input.
 It relaxes an initial structure, runs biased dynamics, identifies and records structures/reactions, and can aggregate results from repeated runs.
 The workflow is written for the chemistry group's SLURM cluster and its installed computational chemistry software.

 ## Contents